burakayy7/blog/_posts/2021-01-09-Nerf-And-Arduino.md

 And the friction that is generated from the motor attachments is what grips the motor.

 The only thing that is required is a way to feed each bullet into the wheels.

+### The Arm

+To handle this task, I carefully investigated how the nerf gun handles this, and it is basically done by utilizing a lever that will "push" each bullet into the motors.
+But since this has to be completly electronic, I need an alternative solution.
+This is where Servo motors come in.

+The plan is to use a servo motor to push the "plug" that is utilized in the nerf gun.

+Below is a picture of how the setup looks like: